websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/getting-started-with-elasticsearch.md

 ## Securing Elasticsearch

 In production, you should secure Liferay's communication with Elasticsearch.
-[Securing Elasticsearch](./securing-elasticsearch.md) explains how to configure authentication and encryption, and demonstrates using PEM certificates, required for Liferay Enterprise Search Monitoring.
+[Securing Elasticsearch](./securing-elasticsearch.md) explains how to configure authentication and encryption and demonstrates using PEM certificates, required for Liferay Enterprise Search Monitoring.

 ## What's Next